Explaining UX to Kindergartners

 I took a moment to explain that through use, we come to expect certain actions or tools to work in a consistent and known manner.

 Lesson for UX designers: Design interfaces and experiences that match the user’s mental models.
-As Wikipedia states, a mental model is an explanation of someone’s thought process about how something works in the real world.
+A mental model is an explanation of someone’s thought process about how something works in the real world.
 It is a representation of the surrounding world, the relationships between its various parts, and a person’s intuitive perception about his or her own acts and their consequences.
 Mental models can help shape behavior and set an approach to solving problems (akin to a personal algorithm) and doing tasks.

 Consistency is critical when selecting widgets or placing navigational objects on the user interface.
 A user must be able to complete tasks in an efficient manner; having known navigational or gesture patterns in place creates a seamless user experience.